 Internal sources of funding are just the tip of the iceberg.
 There are hundreds of external sources of funding as well.
-The Office of Grants and Research Administration has on-line information about many off-campus grants as well as guides to help you prepare your applications.
+The Office of Sponsored Programs has on-line information about many off-campus grants as well as guides to help you prepare your applications.
 Off campus, the various historical associations are excellent sources of information on grants and prizes of interest to graduate students.
 The American Historical Association, for example, has several awards aimed specifically at graduate students in particular fields.
 The AHA's guide to Grants, Fellowships and Prizes of Interest to Historians is an excellent source of information.
 You can buy a hardcopy or find it online if you are a member of th AHA.
 The Organizaton of American Historians has information about fellowships and prizes in a wide range of fields on its website.
 APSA, the American Political Science Association, maintains a long on-line list of graduate fellowships and prizes, many of which are relevant to historians.
 There are grants for people studying Thomas Jefferson, grants for dissertations on sexuality, grants for graduate students who want to travel to conferences or learn another language, you name it.
 Many libraries and historical societies have unpublished grants for historians who need to use their collections.
 Small grants will help you get big ones, so don't ignore them because they seem like to much trouble.

 A Small Sample of Fellowship Links of Interest to Graduate Students:

 - Dirksen Fellowships for the Study of Congressional Leadership and the U.S. Congress

 - Miller Center of Public Affairs Fellowships for dissertations and books on 20th century politics